privacyguides/privacyguides.org/docs/security/multi-factor-authentication.en.md

 title: "Multi-factor Authentication"
 icon: 'material/two-factor-authentication'
 ---
-**Multi-factor authentication** (MFA, or 2FA) is a security mechanism that requires additional steps beyond entering your username (or email) and password.
+**Multi-factor authentication** is a security mechanism that requires additional steps beyond entering your username (or email) and password.
 The most common method is time limited codes you might receive from an SMS or app.

 Normally, if a hacker (or adversary) is able to figure out your password then they’d gain access to the account that password belongs to.
 An account with MFA forces the hacker to have both the password (something you *know*) and a device that you own (something you *have*), like your phone.

 MFA methods vary in security, but are based on the premise that the more difficult it is for an attacker to gain access to your MFA method, the better.
-Examples of MFA methods (from weakest to strongest) include [SMS, Email codes](#sms-or-email-mfa), app push notifications, [Time-based One-time Passwords (TOTP)](#time-based-one-time-password-totp), [Yubico OTP](#yubico-otp), and [FIDO (Fast IDentity Online)](#fido-fast-identity-online).
+Examples of MFA methods (from weakest to strongest) include SMS, Email codes, app push notifications, TOTP, Yubico OTP, and FIDO.

 ## MFA Method Comparison

 ### SMS or Email MFA

-Receiving codes either from [**SMS**](https://en.wikipedia.org/wiki/One-time_password#SMS) or **email** are one of the weaker ways to secure your accounts with MFA.
+Receiving OTP codes via SMS or email are one of the weaker ways to secure your accounts with MFA.
 Obtaining a code by email or SMS takes away from the "something you *have*" idea, because there are a variety of ways a hacker could [take over your phone number](https://en.wikipedia.org/wiki/SIM_swap_scam) or gain access to your email without having physical access to any of your devices at all.
 If an unauthorized person gained access to your email, they would be able to use that access to both reset your password and receive the authentication code, giving them full access to your account.

 ### Push Notifications

-**Push notifications** take the form of a message being sent to an app on your phone asking you to confirm new account logins.
+Push notification MFA takes the form of a message being sent to an app on your phone asking you to confirm new account logins.
 This method is a lot better than SMS or email, since an attacker typically wouldn't be able to get these push notifications without having an already logged-in device, which means they would need to compromise one of your other devices first.

 We all make mistakes, and there is the risk that a user may accept the login attempt by accident.
 Push notification login authorizations are typically sent to *all* your devices at once, widening the availability of the MFA code if you have many devices.

 The security of push notification MFA is dependent on both the quality of the app, the server component and the trust of the developer who produces it.
 Installing an app may also require you to accept invasive privileges that grant access to other data on your device.
-An individual app also requires that you have a specific app for each service which may not require a password to open, unlike a good [Time-based One-time Password (TOTP)](#time-based-one-time-password-totp) app.
+An individual app also requires that you have a specific app for each service which may not require a password to open, unlike a good TOTP generator app.

 ### Time-based One-time Password (TOTP)

-**TOTP** is one of the most commons form of MFA available.
+TOTP is one of the most commons form of MFA available.
 When a user sets up TOTP they are generally required to scan a [QR Code](https://en.wikipedia.org/wiki/QR_code) which establishes a "[shared secret](https://en.wikipedia.org/wiki/Shared_secret)" with the service that they intend to use.
 The shared secret is secured inside of the authenticator app's data, and is sometimes protected by a password.

 The time-limited code is then derived from the shared secret and the current time.
 As the code is only valid for a short time, without access to the shared secret an adversary cannot generate new codes.